projectacrn/acrn-hypervisor/doc/developer-guides/trusty.rst

    communication with trusted applications executed within the Trusty OS using the kernel drivers

-LK (`Little Kernel`_) is a tiny operating system suited for small embedded devices, bootloaders, and other environments where OS primitives such as threads, mutexes, and timers are needed, but there's a desire to keep things small and lightweight.
+LK (`Little Kernel`_) is a tiny operating system for small embedded devices, bootloaders, and other environments that need OS primitives such as threads, mutexes, and timers.
 LK has been chosen as the Trusty OS kernel.

 Trusty Architecture
 *******************